ci-lab-cz/streamd/README.md

 ```
 **To continue the interrupted simulations**
-you can continue the interrupted run by calling the previous command.
-The tool will recognise the checkpoint files and continue the run from the unfinished step.
+You can continue the interrupted run by re-executing the previous command.
+The tool will recognize the checkpoint files and continue the run from the unfinished step.

 **To extend the simulation**
 you can continue your simulation unlimited times.
 As the `--md_time` argument user should set up the overall time of the simulation